-- 8.7.9 The helicopter height shall not vary during overflight from the reference height at the overhead point by more than ± 9 m (± 30 ft). - 8.7.10 During the approach noise demonstration the helicopter shall be established on a stabilized constant speed approach within the airspace contained between approach angles of 5.5° and 6.5°. - 8.7.11 Tests shall be conducted at a helicopter mass not less than 90 per cent of the relevant maximum certificated mass and may be conducted at a mass not exceeding 105 per cent of the relevant maximum certificated mass.
-For each of the three flight conditions, at least one test must be completed at or above this maximum certificated mass.
+- 8.7.9 The helicopter height shall not vary during overflight from the reference height at the overhead point by more than $\pm 9 \text{ m} (\pm 30 \text{ ft})$. - 8.7.10 During the approach noise demonstration the helicopter shall be established on a stabilized constant speed approach within the airspace contained between approach angles of 5.5° and 6.5°. - 8.7.11 Tests shall be conducted at a helicopter mass not less than 90 per cent of the relevant maximum certificated mass and may be conducted at a mass not exceeding 105 per cent of the relevant maximum certificated mass.
+For each of the three flight conditions, at least one test shall be completed at or above this maximum certificated mass.